dpck/depack/documentary/index.md

 %NPM: depack%

-`depack` is Unpackager Of Dependencies To Create "Zero-Dependency Build" With Closure.
+`depack` Is The Bundler To Create Front-End (JS) And Back-End (Node.JS) Bundles With Google Closure Compiler.

+It will also transpile JSX syntax without using any transpilers.

 ```sh
 yarn add -E depack